 Model Ordinance Update Up on the website and typos are taken care of

 Reference Guide Updates Reference guide is currently in progress.
-Amy Minser: Ordinances mention the reference guide but is not readily available.
+Amy Minser: Ordinances mention the reference guide but is not readily available with the ordinance submittal.
 Next Meeting: Thursday, May 19th, 2016 10am

 TMDL Committee – Chair George Dearborn, Town of Menasha, 920-720-7140